Bee Identification & Curation How-To

 Let us know you’re interested:

-Visit https://goo.gl/forms/1OucZWgf8Pz2tuZy1 and tell us about who will be participating and where you anticipate collecting.
-We will review those that sign up and send you a monitoring kit.
+Contact us at firstname.lastname@example.org.
 Preference will be given to those who are able to attend a workshop, participate with the group, and commit to following protocols.
-ODA will be in touch with next steps, which include starting curation, end of the season identification, and the development of the Oregon Bee Atlas.
+The Oregon Bee Project team will be in touch with next steps, which include starting curation, end of the season identification, and the development of the Oregon Bee Atlas.

 Link to 131 MB PPT File: Bees of Oregon PowerPoint